 My preferred method of eating: Calories are king.
 Prioritize protein.
 Eat nutritious food.
 Enjoy yourself regularly.

-Soda and sugary drinks are a scam.
+Soda, sugary drinks, and fast food are a scam.
 Drink water and black coffee.

-In conclusion, there are many different diets to choose from, each with their own unique set of benefits and potential drawbacks.
+There are many different diets to choose from, each with its own unique set of benefits and potential drawbacks.
 It's important to do your own research and consult with a healthcare professional before starting any new diet to determine which one is right for you.

 Pick whichever style of eating you can enjoy and adopt as a lifestyle!